Recounting the Experiences: The First 10 Graduating Classes

 ”And I came home -- been back home since 1991, and have been working with Vanderbilt all along.
 I…became a dean of diversity involved in diversity since ’07 -- almost 10 years now -- here, taking all the lessons I had learned at Emory -- and the lessons about the importance of diversity from Harvard Med School.
 Make it clear, I learned a lot about the importance of diversity, and the value of it.”
 (33:44)

 Eve Higginbotham, MD, was born in New Orleans, Louisiana.
 She studied chemical engineering at Massachusetts Institute of Technology, and earned both her undergraduate and master's degree.
 She earned her medical degree from Harvard Medical School in 1979.

 Dr. Higginbotham specializes in ophthalmology and chaired the ophthalmology department at the University of Maryland School of Medicine.
-Later, she held positions as dean and senior vice president for academic affairs at Morehouse School of Medicine, senior vice president and executive dean for health sciences at Howard University, and is currently Vice Dean for Diversity and Inclusion at Perelman School of Medicine at the University of Pennsylvania.
+Later, she held positions as dean and senior vice president for academic affairs at Morehouse School of Medicine, and as senior vice president and executive dean for health sciences at Howard University.
+She is currently Vice Dean for Diversity and Inclusion at Perelman School of Medicine at the University of Pennsylvania.